Why is this important?

 In some cases, it is good practice to ask you, the patient, to sign a consent form, but in other cases consent can be obtained orally.
 For example, it is good practice to obtain written consent for any procedure or treatment carrying substantial risk or side effects.
 If you are capable, it is good practice for the medical staff to obtain written consent for general anaesthesia, surgery and certain forms of drug therapy.
 Oral or written consent should be recorded in your notes with relevant details of health professionals’ explanations.
 If you are concerned about a specific type of treatment the doctor is obliged to describe other forms of treatment that are available.

 Even if you sign a consent form, the signature may not be a valid form of consent if you have not been given appropriate information to be able to give informed consent.
 Similarly, consent for one procedure does not imply consent for a further procedure or form of treatment.

 The doctor must inform you of the nature, consequences, and any substantial risks involved in the treatment or operation, before you give your consent.
 It is for the doctor to decide exactly how much to tell you, the patient.

-There is a useful NHS leaflet called Consent – it’s your decision, which is available on the Health Rights Information Scotland website at: www.hris.org.uk.
+There is a useful NHS fact sheet called Consent – it’s your decision, which is available on the NHS inform website at www.nhsinform.co.uk.